 Dental X-rays

 A complete set of x-rays is necessary to check the condition of your teeth and the bone around the teeth.
 X-rays allow us to see between your teeth to check for decay, under your gums to check for bone loss, and at the bottom of the root of your teeth to check for infection.
 They are an essential part of providing you with a complete look at your current conditions and developing a plan for fixing problems.
-See Why are Dental X-rays Important for more information!
+Learn more with our guide: Why are Dental X-rays Important?

 Dental Treatment Plan

-After your comprehensive exam, we provide you with your entire treatment plan.
-For most cases, we discuss this plan directly after your exam.
-It consists of a plan to care for your gum and bone health, any cavities that need to be filled, how we can replace teeth that may be missing, and how we can ensure the health of your teeth for the future!
-We also schedule time with one of our hygienists for a cleaning.
-Depending on our findings, you may need a regular cleaning or a more involved deep cleaning.
+During your comprehensive exam, patients typically spend 30 minutes with Dr. Wolberg, who provides you with a treatment plan individualized to your oral and lifestyle needs.
+The plan consists of a plan to care for your gum and bone health, any cavities that need to be filled, how we can replace teeth that may be missing, and how we can ensure the health of your teeth for the future!

 Your first visit is the first step in your journey to dental health.
 We aim to provide you with a personalized plan to achieve your dental goals!